 I gave you the quick and dirty explanations above for each compensation sign, but to truly interpret those signs and apply corrective techniques will require gaining full understanding of each dysfunction pattern.

-Addressing lower body dysfunction as a general rule is wise to address first, since often, resolving issues from the ground up may resolve issues further up the kinetic chain.
-After LED is addressed and corrected, then a closer look can be take at LPHCD and then UBD.
+Addressing lower extremity dysfunction as a general rule is wise to address first, since often, resolving issues from the ground up may resolve issues further up the kinetic chain.
+After LED is addressed and corrected, then a closer look can at LPHCD and then UBD.

 That’s not to say you can’t perform the assessment and get the gears turning in your brain.
 The more assessments you attempt, the better you will get at quickly grasping your clients’ issues!